Stephenvega2/Qsticknight/README.md

 4. Add tests if applicable
 5. Submit a pull request

+ and the name Qsticknight is made fromm quantum security  teleport internet connection I added knight to help it sound more easy.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.